Angular2Guy/AngularPortfolioMgr/README.md

 The Portfolio Manager starts with a H2 in memory database that will lose its content with each application termination.
 To have persistent data in the database the postgresql support needs to be used.
 It is activated in the 'prod' profile and needs a local [postgresql database](https://www.postgresql.org/) or an available [docker image](https://hub.docker.com/_/postgres) of the database.
 The properties to setup the database access are in the [application-prod.properties](https://github.com/Angular2Guy/AngularPortfolioMgr/blob/master/backend/src/main/resources/application-prod.properties) or the [application-prod-kafka.properties](https://github.com/Angular2Guy/AngularPortfolioMgr/blob/master/backend/src/main/resources/application-prod-kafka.properties).

 ## SEC Filings analysis setup
 To use the Portfolio Manager for Sec Filings analysis.
 The data has to be imported first.
 It can be downloaded(large download) [here](https://www.kaggle.com/datasets/finnhub/reported-financials).
-Then the the 'path.financial-data=' property in the [application.properties](https://github.com/Angular2Guy/AngularPortfolioMgr/blob/master/backend/src/main/resources/application.properties) file needs to point to a directory(like '/tmp/') where the application can find/access the zip file.
+Then the 'path.financial-data=' property in the [application.properties](https://github.com/Angular2Guy/AngularPortfolioMgr/blob/master/backend/src/main/resources/application.properties) file needs to point to a directory(like '/tmp/') where the application can find/access the zip file.
 The downloaded file has to be copied in that directory.

 ## Usage of the Portfolio Manager
 The Portfolio Manage imports the stock symbols and comparision indexes every night.
 To trigger the import the 'Import Symbols' button in the header can be used.
 During the import a new Portfolio can be created.
-The portfolio elements can be added after the import is finished.
+The portfolio elements can be added after the symbols import is finished.

 The different portfolios are shown in a table with their stocks and perfomance data.
 A click on the portfolio name in the side bar opens the portfolio statistics component.
 A click on the table opens the portfolio details component with charts of the portfolio and its stocks with comparison indexes.
 The company info for each stock is shown after a second click on the portfolio stock.